 - What is my biggest weakness?

-- What you you see as my special talent or gift?
+- What do you see as my unique talent or gift?

 - What do I do naturally and effortlessly that is unique?

 - If I were on the cover of a magazine, what magazine would it be, and what would the story be about?

 - When am I most fully expressing this talent or gift?

 Once you gather this information, reflect and honor your gifts by doing it, sharing with others, and live it.
 By strengthening your strengths and delegating your weakness, you will be able to work smart, not hard; the way I see it, life does not have to be a struggle.

 Want to learn your strenghts now?
 Click here to schedule your complimentary discovery Session